 I am an Assistant Professor in Sociology at Trent University, where my community- engaged research focuses on aging, disability, immigration, precarious work, continuing care systems, and struggles for social transformation.
 Currently, my central focus is a new SSHRC Partnership Engage Grant, which I lead with Disability Justice Network of Ontario, focused on finding socially just alternatives to residential long-term care.
 I recently completed a SSHRC Insight Development Grant, which I lead with Migrante Manitoba, exploring the policy landscape and experiences of im/migrant home care workers during the COVID-19 pandemic.
 My writing has been published in diverse venues including Canadian Dimension, Impact Ethics, The Gerontologist, and Antipode.

-My teaching brings together equity studies, critical gerontology, disability studies and community- engaged learning.
-I am a lecturer in Mount Saint Vincent University’s Family Studies and Gerontology Program and have given guest lectures on topics of disability care politics, community building, and social movement learning at several universities across Canada.
+My teaching brings together equity studies, critical gerontology, disability studies, and community- engaged learning.
+I guest lecture about disability care politics, community building, and social movement learning at universities across North America.